Aircraft Noise

 4. The above percentages are with reference to the total movements of aircraft during the period concerned.

-5. Portable NMTs in Tuen Mun and Siu Lam have been put into operation since July 2022.
+5. NMTs in Tuen Mun and Siu Lam have been put into operation since July 2022.

 Aircraft Noise Mitigating Measures

-a) subject to acceptable wind conditions and safety considerations, arrival aircraft between 11 p.m. and 7 a.m. on the following day are normally instructed to land from the southwest over the water.
-This measure aims to reduce the number of aircraft overflying populated areas such as Tseung Kwan O, Sai Kung, Ma On Shan, Sha Tin, Kwai Chung, Tsing Yi, Tsuen Wan and Tuen Mun (Siu Lam / Tai Lam Chung) during the overnight period;
+4. Subject to weather and safety considerations, arrival aircraft between 11 p.m. and 7 a.m. on the following day are normally instructed to land from the southwest over the water.
+This measure aims to reduce the number of aircraft overflying populated areas such as Sai Kung, Ma On Shan, Sha Tin, Kwai Chung, Tsing Yi, Tsuen Wan and Tuen Mun (Siu Lam / Tai Lam Chung) during the overnight period;

-c) aircraft departing to the northeast of the HKIA are required to adopt the noise abatement take-off procedures laid down by ICAO so as to reduce the noise impact on areas located in the vicinity of the HKIA.
-Under these procedures, aircraft are required to reduce their power upon reaching an altitude of 800 feet or above to abate aircraft noise;
+7. Aircraft departing to the northeast of the HKIA are required to adopt the noise abatement take-off procedures laid down by ICAO so as to reduce the noise impact on areas located in the vicinity of the HKIA.
+Under these procedures, aircraft are required to reduce their power upon reaching an altitude of 800 feet or above to abate aircraft noise; and

-8. As regards the measures mentioned in paragraph 7(a) and (b) above, Tables 2 and 3 below show the achievement figures.
+10. As regards the measures mentioned in paragraph 7(d) and (e) above, Tables 2 and 3 below show the achievement figures.
 The results indicate that high percentages of achievement have been attained during the periods with the implementation of the measures.
 These measures could not be applied only on a small number of occasions due to various operational reasons including prevailing wind conditions, maintenance of navigation aids prior to flight calibration, or air traffic conflicts.

 Table 2